Find similiar products:

 I AM STARTING TREATMENT WITH DYZANTIL

-If this is the first time you have been prescribed Dyzantil your doctor will have explained the risks to an unborn child if you become pregnant.
-Once you are able to have a baby, you will need to make sure you use an effective method of birth control (contraception) at all times during your entire treatment with Dyzantil.
-Talk to your doctor or family planning clinic if you need advice on birth control (contraception).
+If you are a female patient under the age of 55 years who is able to have a baby, this medicine can only be prescribed for you if two specialists have agreed that your condition does not respond to other treatments and the benefits of treatment outweigh the risks.
+If this is the first time you have been prescribed Dyzantil, your specialist will have explained the risks to an unborn child if you become pregnant.
+If you are able to have a baby, you must use an effective method of birth control (contraception) at all times during your entire treatment with Dyzantil.
+Talk to your GP, specialist or sexual health and contraception clinic if you need advice on birth control (contraception).

 Key messages: